 I offer a highly-specialized coaching program!

 Some traits that could describe me: enthusiastic, perfectionist, thorough, competitive, driven, and focused on excellence.
-I’m very devoted to being the best.

 I am extremely passionate about spelling.
 I was a three-time participant in the Scripps National Spelling Bee, written test perfect-score recipient, and runner-up in 2015.